palandro/BeWithMars/README.md

 # Marsland
-Management repository for the VR application "Be With Mars" which is a VR application where you can learn about the NASA InSight Mars Lander.
+Management repository for the VR application "Be With Mars" which is a VR application where you can learn about the Mars InSight Lander from NASA.

 Disclaimer:
 This project is not created or managed by NASA.
 This is a private project.